 - The gaskets themselves: we carry them individually and in kits that contain Aquaseal, Cure Accelerator, sandpaper and instructions.

 - A form to fill the neck, wrist or ankle opening and serve as a smooth working surface for the repair.
 Various cylindrical objects like cooking pans, coffee cans, water bottles, etc. can serve as forms.
 Here in our Repair Department, we make them out of Minicell Foam.
 We cut the 3”-thick blocks into a round shape in the approximate size needed for the repair.
 Next, we wrap clear packing tape around the forms to get the exact diameter needed and to provide a smooth, non-stick working surface.

 - An assortment of simple tools: sandpaper or a fine wire brush, inexpensive small bristle brushes, popsicle stick or butter knife, a roller, disposable mixing cups, sharp scissors, strong rubber bands and some rags.

 - Avoid breathing the chemical fumes and getting the substances on your hands.
 Work in a well ventilated area or wear an organic fume respirator.
 Nitrile disposable gloves are more chemically resistant than latex ones.

-In this video, Nick from NRS Repairs shows you how to repair your drysuit, dry top or dry pants by replacing the latex gaskets.
+In this video, the NRS repairs team shows you how to repair your drysuit, dry top or dry pants by replacing the latex gaskets.